silicogenesis/protkit/README.md

 - **Geometric operations** on proteins, such as aligning and superimposing structures.
 - **Metrics** for comparing proteins, such as RMSD and Sequence Similarity.
-- **Featurization** of proteins and their properties and preparation of datasets for **machine learning** applications.
+- **Featurization** of proteins and their properties enabling preparation of datasets for **machine learning** applications.
-- Performing and enabling a large variety of **computational tasks** on proteins, such as protein folding, protein docking, protein-protein binding affinity prediction, humanisation of antibodies, prediction of developability characteristics.
-Care is taken that the various tools are interoperable and can be used together in a seamless manner.
+- Performing and enabling a large variety of **computational tasks** on proteins, such as protein folding, protein docking, protein-protein binding affinity prediction, humanisation of antibodies, prediction of developability characteristics etc. Care is taken that the various tools are interoperable and can be used together in a seamless manner.

 Protkit is an open source library that is free to use and modify.
 We welcome